 The proposed action is in accordance with the licensee's application for an exemption dated October 16, 2001.

 The Need for the Proposed Action

-Currently under 10 CFR part 50, Appendix E, Items IV.F.2. b and c, each licensee at each site is required to conduct a full-participation exercise of its onsite and offsite emergency plans every 2 years.
-Federal agencies, such as the Federal Emergency Management Agency, observe these exercises and evaluate the performance of the licensee, State, and local authorities having a role under the emergency plan.
+Currently under 10 CFR part 50, Appendix E, Item IV.F.2. c, each licensee at each site is required to conduct a full-participation exercise of its offsite emergency plan every 2 years.
+Federal agencies, such as the Federal Emergency Management Agency, observe these exercises and evaluate the performance of the licensee, state, and local authorities having a role under the emergency plan.

 The licensee had initially planned to conduct an exercise of its offsite emergency plan on November 1, 2001, which was within the required 2-year interval.
 However, due to the ongoing national security threat in the United States, and the response, recovery, and other offsite agency activities associated with the September 11, 2001, terrorist attacks, the licensee has decided to postpone the exercise.
 The licensee does not plan to conduct the full-participation exercise until after the 2-year interval has expired.

 Environmental Impacts of the Proposed Action

 The NRC has completed its evaluation of the proposed action and concludes that the proposed action involves an administrative activity unrelated to plant operations.

 The proposed action will not significantly increase the probability or consequences of accidents, no changes are being made in the types of any effluents that may be released offsite, and there is no significant increase in occupational or public radiation exposure.
 Therefore, there are no significant radiological environmental impacts associated with the proposed action.

 With regard to potential nonradiological impacts, the proposed action does not have a potential to affect any historic sites.
 It does not affect nonradiological plant effluents and has no other environmental impact.
 Therefore, there are no significant nonradiological environmental impacts associated with the proposed action.